inria-thoth/GraphiT/README.md

-# raphiT: Encoding Graph Structure in Transformers
+# GraphiT: Encoding Graph Structure in Transformers

 This repository implements GraphiT, described in the following paper: